MuenchMan/InputOutput_Staubfaenger/README.txt

-README - Delta on Github by Christian Münch
-This is a piece of generative art written in processing.
-It experiments with pattern creation by unifying multiple sources over a randomly generated array of nodes.
-Feel free to share / comment / alter.
-Have fun!
+README - Staubfaenger on Github by Christian Münch This Arduino sketch is for a project I did during my studies at the University of Applied Science Potsdam.
+The according hardware uses a Sharp Dust-Sensor an an input device and a flip-dot as an output device.
+Depending on the amount of dust in the air, the dot flips to one of its two sides.